 Default configuration

-When you deploy an environment in Webflow Cloud, Webflow automatically sets up the necessary configuration for deployment to the Workers platform.
+When you deploy an environment in Webflow Cloud, Webflow uses the necessary configuration for deployment to the Workers platform.

-During deployment, Webflow Cloud generates a wrangler.json configuration file based on the framework specified in your webflow.json file.
+During deployment, Webflow Cloud uses a wrangler.json configuration file based on the framework specified in your webflow.json file.
 This file includes recommended defaults for:

 • Asset handling